mfmotta/cuda_slurm_docker/README.md

 <br>
 <li> <b> Custom slurm-cluster compliant image </b>

-To create a slurm-cluster compliant image, a custom Slurm image can be created.
-You have to

-Requirements: Packer and Ansible are used to orchestrate custom image creation, see (Packer)[https://github.com/SchedMD/slurm-gcp/tree/master/packer] for details.
+To create a slurm-cluster compliant image, you need the following requirements: Packer and Ansible, which are used to orchestrate custom image creation, see [SchedMD/slurm-gcp/packer](https://github.com/SchedMD/slurm-gcp/tree/master/packer) for details.
 <!-- Note: you need a [hashicorp keyring](https://developer.hashicorp.com/terraform/tutorials/gcp-get-started/install-cli#:~:text=Install%20the%20HashiCorp%20GPG%20key.) --which you should already have after having created the cluster.
 But the comand to get the keyring is included below -->

 Install Packer with: